xi-yangchun/OrcaBBS/README.md

 `python orcamain.py`
 ## Policy
 - No Javascript
-  Some users of specific browsers cannot access websites where Javascript embeded.
+  Some users of specific browsers prefer to disable Javascript to keep their anonimity.
+Non-Javascript websites are needed for those users.
 - Less technical issues
   Requirements are limited to Python and its some liblaries, aiming to be plain for beginners of web programming.